avaya-dux/neo-css-library-clean/readmes/how-to-icons.md

 - `yarn build-icons {iconname}`: this will pull information about the specified icon and query you about how to categorize it.
 Examples:
   - `yarn build-icons after-call-work`
   - `yarn build-icons after-call-work settings`
-- `yarn package-icons`: I (Joe) have no idea what this does... packages for publish maybe?
+- `yarn package-icons`: This generates the icon data for the neo-css and neo-icons
+- `yarn update-icon-info`: This generates/updates the TS icons file `neo-icons-npm-package/neo-icon-names-type.ts`
 - Go back to root (up one directory).
 - `yarn all`: build and test all packages
 - Ensure that the following files have been updated appropriately: